 Many Christians are hopeful that their faith alone will sustain them during the coronavirus pandemic.
 But why do the faithful feel the necessity to go to church in the midst of such a deadly pandemic?
 Is church worship about faith, worshiping God, or love of social life?
 In the midst of the coronavirus pandemic does God require us to praise Him in mass numbers?
 Can we revere God without assembling in large social-type gatherings?
 Should churches implement social distancing Will the faith of the faithful prevail?
 I dedicate this blog to finding answers to these questions.

 On March 11, 2020, the World Health Organization declared the Novel Coronavirus Disease, COVID-19, a pandemic.
 On March 13, the United States declared it a national emergency.
 The first case of Coronavirus was confirmed on January 30.
 Since then, the virus has set off a firestorm of fear among people around the world.

 Faith is the substance of things hoped for, the evidence of things not seen.
 But it appears that this disease is shaking the faith of many of the faithful.
 Rather than helping put an end to Coronavirus, the church is playing a major role in spreading the pandemic.
 In spite of the virus, worshipers continue to congregate in mass numbers.
 Across the U.S. the faithful are defying local government lock-downs, causing some people to question church leaders.

 Social Distancing in Church Services During the Pandemic

 Many churches are uniting in efforts to slow the spread of the Coronavirus by social distancing and ratifying stay-at-home orders.
 A number of churches are hosting online services, advising their followers to worship online.
 Several church members attended Easter services online in their bed robes.
-But while the government deemed liquor stores and bars essential services, the government did not consider churches as essential.
+The government deemed liquor stores and bars essential services.
+However, the government did not consider churches as essential.
 This prompted some of the faithful to think the government was infringing on their right to freely exercise their religion.